jacojoubert/cadre-presentation/OUTLINE.md

   - Also applies to customizations done to components.
 If you are tweaking css you can't be required to fix it every time the html changes.

 ### The approach
-- Theming
 UI libraries will always fall short of proving everything, so the big question is how do you allow for deep customization that doesn't break with every version.

   - Blueprints
     - Parent component takes care of all the behaviour and allows blueprint to focus on the presentation